Sarah Köhler

-Sarah Wellbrock (née Köhler; born 20 June 1994) is a German swimmer.
+Sarah Wellbrock (née Köhler; born 20 June 1994) is a retired German swimmer, former World record holder, who won gold medal at 2019 World Championships and gold in 2017 European Swimming Championships (SC).
 She represented her country at the 2016 Summer Olympics.
 In the women's 400 metre freestyle, she finished 10th in the heats and did not qualify for the final.
 In the women's 800 metre freestyle, she finished in 8th place.
 She was also a member of the 4 × 200 m freestyle relay team which finished 12th in the heats and did not qualify for the final.

 2020 Summer Olympics

 Köhler qualified to represent Germany at the 2020 Summer Olympics.
 In the women's 1500 metre freestyle, she finished 6th in the heats and qualified for the final, winning the bronze medal.